bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ## Accessing Data In Systems

 One of the major benefits of Bevy's system abstraction is that it easily and efficiently ["splits the borrow"] of a `World`.
+When a system is ran, the requested data is automatically fetched from the `World`.
+Other systems are prevented from accessing the requested data if their access would violate the rules of the borrow checker.
+The prime directive of Rust still applies: accessing `World` data can be mutable *or* shared, but never both at once.

+We can see this in action when using multiple systems.
-Multiple systems can access non-overlapping parts of the world at the same time.
+If two systems access non-overlapping parts of the world they can run at the same time.
-Systems can even run in parallel if they aren't accessing the same data with the help of schedule executors like [`MultiThreadedExecutor`].
 In the example below, both systems would be able to run in parallel since they do not access the same data.

 ```rust